Copyright Cases and Related Litigation

 Pending copyright cases

 Google Books case - In October 2012, the publishers settled their case with Google in October, leaving the Authors Guild as the primary plaintiffs.
-As of the end of 2012, the class certification of the "authors" class is on appeal to the Second Circuit.
-Google mounted a strong "fair use" defense of its practice of indexing books for search.
+As of the end of 2012, the class certification of the "authors" class is on appeal to the Second Circuit, which sent the case back to the District Court to consider fair use first, strongly indicating that it thought Google Books was fair use.
+Google mounted a strong "fair use" defense of its practice of indexing books for search, and the District Court found that Google's Book search index was a highly transformative fair use.
+The Authors Guild has appealed the case to the Second Circuit as of 2014.
 Learn more.

 Cambridge University Press v.
 Becker (the Georgia State University "e-reserves" case) - Big victory in 2012 for libraries and universities providing "ereserves".
-The publishers have appealed this case to the 11th Circuit.
+The publishers have appealed this case to the 11th Circuit; oral arguments were held in fall 2013.

 2013 copyright cases